reframe-hpc/reframe/docs/advanced.rst

 An example scenario is to test different runtime configurations of a benchmark that you need to compile, or run a scaling analysis of a code.
 In such cases, you don't want to rebuild your test for each runtime configuration.
 You could have a build test, which all runtime tests would depend on.
-This is the approach the approach we take with the following example, that fetches, builds and runs several `OSU benchmarks <http://mvapich.cse.ohio-state.edu/benchmarks/>`__.
+This is the approach we take with the following example, that fetches, builds and runs several `OSU benchmarks <http://mvapich.cse.ohio-state.edu/benchmarks/>`__.
 We first a create a basic compile-only test, that fetches the benchmarks and builds them for the different programming environments:

 .. literalinclude:: ../tutorial/advanced/osu/osu_benchmarks.py